Help for Migrants to Go Home ‘Voluntarily’

 Call the Home Office voluntary return contact number to find out how long it may take for them to arrange your return home.

-They will need some documentation information from you including:
+They may need some documentation and further information from you, including:

-Whether you have any dependants with you who are under 18 years old.
+- Whether you have any dependants with you who are under eighteen (18) years old.

 As a rule, the Home Office will hold your passport or travel document.
 But, they will return it at the airport when you depart the United Kingdom.

-Anyone who is eligible for assisted return can apply to get:
+Anyone who is eligible for assisted return (AR) can apply to get:

-assisted voluntary return application form' from the GOV.UK website.
-Fill in the voluntary return form and then send it to the Home Office (address is on the document).
+- Apply by downloading the ‘assisted voluntary return application form‘ from the GOV.UK website.
+Fill in the voluntary return form and then send it to the Home Office (the appropriate address is on the document).

-Once the Home Office receives your application they will contact you within 14 days.
+Once the Home Office receives your application they will contact you within three (3) days.
 In some cases they may ask you to provide further information to support it.
 They can cancel your application if you fail to provide any requested information.
 There is no appeal process for rejected applications.

 Note: There are further steps to take for those who apply for asylum in the United Kingdom.
 In this case you must cancel your application.
-You will need to sign a ' declaration of withdrawal' at the time of leaving the UK.
+You will need to sign a ‘declaration of withdrawal’ at the time of leaving.